 The Ontario Association of Home Inspectors does not provide entry level (vocational) training for new home inspectors.

-The OAHI requires entry-level training being to be taken through an accredited Ontario community college, Ontario private career College or an accepted out of province equivalent.
-To be accepted by the OAHI these education provider must demonstrate that successful completion of their program fulfills the core educational requirements of the National Occupational Standards (NOS) for Home and Property Inspectors and includes exposure to an OAHI recognized Standard of Practice (SOP).
+The OAHI requires entry-level training being to be taken through an accredited Ontario community college, Ontario private career college or an accepted out of province equivalent.
+To be accepted by the OAHI, the education provider must demonstrate that successful completion of their program fulfills the core educational requirements of the National Occupational Standards (NOS) for Home and Property Inspectors and includes exposure to an OAHI recognized Standard of Practice (SOP).

 Private career colleges are accepted as equivalent to community colleges subject to applicable policy, but students may be required to take final competency exam.

-Algonquin College, Cambrian College, Centennial College, Conestoga College, Confederation College, Durham College, Fanshawe College, George Brown, Georgian College, Lambton College, Loyalist College, Mohawk College, Niagara College, Northern College, Seneca College, Sheridan College, Fleming College, St. Clair College, St. Lawrence College, York University.
+Algonquin College, Cambrian College, Centennial College, Conestoga College, Confederation College, Durham College, Fanshawe College, George Brown, Georgian College, Lambton College, Loyalist College, Mohawk College, Niagara College, Seneca College, Sheridan College, Fleming College, St. Clair College, and St. Lawrence College.

 Other colleges may offer Seneca College courses through OntarioLearn.